A Thousand Horses: A Thousand Horses

 Their debut E.P., A Thousand Horses, was released on August 17, 2010, under Republic Nashville.
 It was recorded in six days in Silver Lake, California, with producer Dave Cobb.

 The song "Suicide Eyes" from the E.P. was featured in the movie Footloose starring Kenny Wormald and Julianne Hough.
 The director, Craig Brewer, found the song and knew that it fit the vibe for the movie.

 For their performance at the Austin City Limits festival in 2014, Rolling Stone hailed the band as the best up-and-comer, praising their "undeniable energy and stage presence [and] their live performance".

+Zach Brown quit the band in 2023 to spend more time with family.
+A year later, the other three members released a new album titled The Outside on Highway Sound Records.

 Influences

-A Thousand Horses self-identifies as a hybrid of English rock, country, American rock, soul, and blues.
+A Thousand Horses self-identifies as a hybrid of classic rock, country, American rock, soul, and blues.
 Their sound mimics Lynyrd Skynyrd, the Allman Brothers, the Black Crowes, and the Rolling Stones in the context of modern country.
-Hobby's songwriting is rooted in such songwriters as Dwight Yoakam, Tom Petty, and Noel Gallagher.
+Hobby's songwriting is rooted in such songwriters as Dwight Yoakam and Tom Petty.